 • Dry cough.

-A characteristic sign of rubella will be an increase and soreness of regional lymph nodes (posterior cervical and occipital).
+A characteristic sign of rubella will be enlargement and tenderness of regional lymph nodes (posterior cervical and occipital).
 Then, against this background, a small-spotted red rash appears in the child.
 It occurs simultaneously throughout the body, located mainly on the extensor surfaces of the limbs, buttocks, and back.

-Acquired rubella, as a rule, runs smoothly, without giving rise to complications.
-In young children, in the presence of specific immunity from the mother, the disease does not develop.
-But if a woman has an infection during pregnancy, then a newborn is noted for congenital rubella with damage to various organs (pneumonia, myocarditis, hepatitis) and multiple malformations.
+Acquired rubella, as a rule, proceeds smoothly, without giving rise to complications.
+In young children with specific immunity from the mother, the disease does not develop.
+But if a woman has suffered an infection during pregnancy, then the newborn has congenital rubella with damage to various organs (pneumonia, myocarditis, hepatitis) and multiple malformations.

 Scarlet fever

-One of the varieties of streptococcal infection is scarlet fever.
+Scarlet fever is one of the types of streptococcal infection.
 It begins acutely - with a rise in body temperature, intoxication and sore throat.
-The kid complains of sore throat when swallowing, sometimes there is a cough (symptoms of concomitant pharyngitis).
-The mucous membrane of the pharynx on examination is red, the tonsils are enlarged and loosened.
-The tongue is first coated with a white bloom, but then it is cleared of it, acquiring the appearance of "crimson" (with enlarged papillae).
+The baby complains of a sore throat when swallowing, and sometimes coughing occurs (a phenomenon of concomitant pharyngitis).
+On examination, the pharyngeal mucosa is red, the tonsils are enlarged and loose.
+The tongue is initially covered with a white coating, but then clears of it, taking on a “crimson” appearance (with enlarged papillae).

-Against the background of intoxication and catarrhal symptoms, a typical scarlet fever exanthema appears: abundant, red, punctate, located on a hyperemic background of the skin, mainly along the flexion surfaces of the limbs, on the neck, chest, abdomen and lower back, concentrating in places of natural folds.
-The appearance of the child is quite characteristic, since the rash on the face thickens in the cheeks, and the zone of the nasolabial triangle remains free (Filatov's symptom).
-During the recovery period, skin changes undergo reverse development with the appearance of lamellar peeling, especially pronounced on the palms and feet.
+Against the background of intoxication and catarrhal symptoms, a typical scarlet fever exanthema appears: abundant, red, pinpointed, located on a hyperemic background of the skin, mainly along the flexor surfaces of the limbs, on the neck, chest, abdomen and lower back, concentrating in places of natural folds.
+The appearance of the child is quite characteristic, since the rash on the face thickens in the cheek area, and the area of the nasolabial triangle remains free (Filatov's symptom).
+During the recovery period, skin changes undergo reverse development with the appearance of lamellar peeling, especially pronounced on the palms and soles.

-Scarlet fever is not as harmless as it seems.
+Scarlet fever is not as harmless a disease as it seems.
 It can be quite difficult and give a number of complications: toxic, septic and allergic.
-Therefore, it is extremely important to suspect an infection in time and start antibiotic therapy.
+Therefore, it is extremely important to suspect an infection in time and begin antibacterial therapy.

-A rash with scarlet fever has a number of characteristic features that, in conjunction with other symptoms, suggest an infection.
+Rashes with scarlet fever have a number of characteristic signs, which, together with other symptoms, will suggest an infection.

 Allergic reactions

 In addition to infectious diseases, allergic reactions should not be overlooked.
 Their prevalence is increasing every year, especially in childhood.
-Almost any substance on contact with a sensitized organism can give such a reaction.
-And in clinical terms, the following signs may appear:
+Almost any substance in contact with a sensitized organism can give such a reaction.
+Clinically, the following signs may appear:

 • Paroxysmal sneezing.